EVEREST | Nepal

 Will we be taught how to use the oxygen systems?

-Top quality, reliable oxygen tanks, masks and regulators will be provided for you on your climb and we will go through their usage in depth at base camp so you can practice before your climb.
-We typically use oxygen from Camp 3 (roughly 24,500ft) to sleep & climb on to the summit.
-If you are interested in extra oxygen to use from C2 (roughly 23,000ft) on the summit bid and to run a higher flow rate on summit day please let us know in advance and we can arrange this.
+Top-quality, reliable oxygen tanks, masks, and regulators will be provided for you on your climb, and we will go through their usage in depth at Everest Base Camp so you can practice before your climb.
+We typically use oxygen from Camp 3 (roughly 24,500ft) to sleep and climb on and continue using it through to the summit.
+If you are interested in extra oxygen from Camp 2 (roughly 23,000ft) for the summit bid and to run a higher flow rate on summit day, please let us know in advance, and we can arrange this.

 What’s the acclimatization process?

-Our entire expedition including the trip to base camp is slow in order to allow our bodies ample time to acclimate.
-In the Khumbu, we gaining altitude quickly and this slow process will allow us to acclimate properly and avoid altitude sickness.
-That means there is plenty of down time while your body adjusts.
+Our entire expedition, including the trip to Everest Base Camp, is slow-paced to allow our bodies ample time to acclimate.
+In the Khumbu Valley, we will gain altitude quickly, and this gradual process will help us acclimate properly and avoid altitude sickness.
+That means there is plenty of downtime while your body adjusts.
 Please bring a few books or movies on your devices and be patient.
-This is a slow process but it will give you a much better chance at success on the climb and trek.
+This is a slow process, but it will give you a much better chance at success on the climb and trek.
 Make sure to communicate with your guides directly if you are experiencing any altitude issues.

 How much cash should I bring?